Machine learning for rapid discovery of laminar flow channel wall modifications that enhance heat transfer: Conclusions and outlook

 \section{Conclusions and outlook}

-We presented a combination of accurate numerical simulations of fluid flow and heat transfer in arbitrary, non-flat channels and machine learning models predicting drag coefficient and Stanton number.
-We show that the CNNs predict the target properties at a fraction of the time of numerical simulations which can be exploited for exploration and optimization tasks.
-The general approach is not only applicable to simple flow setups as presented here, but can be extended to more complex tasks, such as three-dimensional multiphase or even reactive unit operations in chemical engineering.
-The only limitation is the availability of data or the associated computational cost of the underlying simulations.
+We presented a combination of accurate numerical simulations of fluid flow and heat transfer in arbitrary, non-flat channels and machine learning models predicting drag coefficient $C_f$ and Stanton number $St$.
+We found that $C_f$ and $St$ are well predicted from channel geometries by the CNN model with data augmentation.
+However, prediction is limited for the complex geometries.
+The higher numbers of $C_f$ and $St$ are difficult to predict the ground truth numbers.
+We show that once trained the CNNs can predict the target properties at a fraction of the time ($<100~\mathrm{ms}$ per channel) required by numerical simulations ($\approx20-30~\mathrm{min}$ per channel).
+This can be exploited for exploration and optimization tasks \cite{IHTC2023}.

+The general approach is not only applicable to simple flow setups as presented here but can be extended to more complex tasks, such as three-dimensional multiphase or even reactive unit operations in chemical engineering.
+The limitation will be the availability of data or the associated computational cost of the underlying simulations.
+Since the current CNN is trained for a specific set of flow conditions, in terms of Reynolds number and boundary conditions, it will be interesting to know how to modify the current model to cover a wide range of these conditions.

 In order to further exploit ML models in general and CNNs in particular for the design of chemical engineering unit operations, we plan to implement active learning approaches and generative models to reliably explore the possible design space of channel structures and directly solve the inverse problem, {\it i.e.} the suggestion of channel architectures given desired target properties.
+Also, trying to predict not only the values of $C_f$ and $St$ but also the velocity and temperature fields inside these arbitrary geometries, for example using a physics-informed neural network, can be thought of as a natural extension of the present work.